How Nonprofits Can Leverage Pardot for Fundraising

 As you can see in the diagram above the household data model leverages the Contacts object.
 This is great because Pardot automatically pulls in Contacts and creates Prospect records out of them.
 Each Contact record is linked to primary Household Account record.
 In addition, a Contact can be affiliated with other types of Accounts such as religious organizations, Business Accounts, and so forth.
 One of those affiliations must be marked as primary.
 You can learn more about affiliations in Household data model here.
 This data model enables you to track donations from the individual, family, and organization level (say someone donates to your nonprofit as an officer of their company).

 Because the Household Account is the primary Account record for a Contact Pardot brings this information in automatically.
-However it is not of a lot of use.
+However, when marketing, household data is not very useful.
 Typically, when segmenting lists in you want to do so by targeting a certain type of religious organization, school, or company.
 Therefore it is critical to bring this affiliation data into Pardot.
 To accomplish this you need to ensure you have custom object support in Pardot.
-Pardot Accounts with Ultimate Edition already have custom objects enabled.
+Pardot customers with Ultimate Edition already have custom objects enabled.
 Any other accounts need to add it as a paid à la carte feature.